programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-10.png" alt="Scatterplot using colors to distinguish different types of sister city relationships based on the location of the destination city." caption="Figure 10.
 Using colors in scatterplots for showing different countries." %}

-Above, We did two major manipulations to this plot.
+Above, we did two major manipulations to this plot.
 First, we modified `geom_point()` by adding an argument: `aes(color = typecountry)`.
 Since there are too many points, we have also added the parameter alpha to make them transparent.
 We see that again ggplot2 has selected sensible default colors and legends for the graph.

 ### Scales: Colors, Legends, and Axes